-How has folklore prepared you for your career?
+How did folklore, specifically our program prepare you for your career?

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,